Contractor Prequalification Program

 |$15,000,001 and above||Audited Financial Statement and Bond Letter|

-- To continue eligibility, bi-annual renewal of prequalification is required by submitting a Prequalification Program Renewal Questionnaire (PDF) with updated financial statements and bond letter.
+To continue eligibility, bi-annual renewal of prequalification is required by completing an online Prequalification Program Renewal Application with an updated financial statement and bond letter.

-- City staff will verify the information submitted in the questionnaire, bond letter, and financial statements, and interview the prime contractor's previous clients.
-City staff will use standardized rating criteria to evaluate the questionnaire and interviews, and will determine the prime contractor's maximum bidding capacity.
-Once prequalified, prime contractors will be eligible to bid on City projects for two years.
+City staff will verify the information submitted in the questionnaire, bond letter, and financial statements, and interview the contractor's previous clients.
+City staff will use standardized rating criteria to evaluate the questionnaire and interviews and to determine the contractor's maximum bidding capacity.

-- Complete and accurate answers to the questions in the Prequalification Program Questionnaire are required.
-These documents will be the basis of rating prime contractors with respect to the size and scope of contracts for which prime contractors are qualified to bid.
+Complete and accurate answers to the questions in the Prequalification Application are required.
+Omission of requested information can result in automatic disqualification.
+The information provided will be the basis of rating prime contractors with respect to the size and scope of contracts on which they are prequalified to bid.
 The City reserves the right to check other available sources.
-Omission of requested information can result in automatic disqualification.

-- Each Prequalification Program Questionnaire and any other submitted pages must be signed under penalty of perjury by an individual who has the legal authority to bind the prime contractor on whose behalf that person is signing.
-If any information provided by a prime contractor changes, the prime contractor must immediately notify the City and provide updated, accurate information in writing and under penalty of perjury.
+Each Prequalification Program Application must be submitted under penalty of perjury by an individual who has the legal authority to bind the prime contractor on whose behalf the application is submitted.
+If any information provided by a prime contractor changes, the prime contractor must immediately notify the City and provide accurate updated information.

-Note: A complete prequalification program package must be received at least 10 City working days prior to any bid opening on which the prime contractor wishes to bid in order to allow time for review, verification and approval.
+A complete prequalification program application must be received at least 10 City working days prior to any bid opening on which the prime contractor wishes to bid in order to allow time for review, verification and approval.